claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - If it tells you to check Devices & Simulators window
         - Go to Windows => Devices and Simulators
     - be patient!
 After many restarts and stop / starts you'll often find it wioll suddenly magically work just when you were about to give up.
-    - see other ideas in this doc
+    - see other ideas in this section

 ### First time